 Happy Independence Day Zambia!
-The country will be celebrating their 55 years of independence on October 24, 2019.
-On this day in 1964, the British colony of Northern Rhodesia became the independent Republic of Zambia, after overcoming extreme obstacles and decades of nationalist struggle.
+The country will be celebrating its 55 years of independence on October 24, 2019.
+On this day in 1964, the British colony of Northern Rhodesia became the independent Republic of Zambia, after overcoming extreme obstacles and decades of the nationalist struggle.

 The Independence Day in Zambia is celebrated annually on October 24.
 This special day marks the anniversary of the declaration of independence of Zambia from Great Britain in 1964.
 The road to independence wasn’t easy for the Zambians.
 There were extreme hurdles and complex situations that needed to be answered before the country got an ‘Independent’ status.